 DPS agreed with OIG's recommendations and stated that it had issued default notices and requests to cure to the two prime contractors involved, requesting proof that their subcontractors have paid the correct base wages to all of their employees throughout the life of the contracts.

-8 Published November 30, 2017.
-See http://chicagoinspectorgeneral.org/publications-and-press/audit-of-contractor-compliance-with-the-chicago-base-wage-ordinance/.
+Published November 30, 2017.
+See compliance-with-the-chicago-base-wage-ordinance/">http://cMiicaTOinspectorgenenil.oiu/publications-iind-prcss/audit-of-contractor->compliance-with-the-chicago-base-wage-ordinance/.